Set up hosts for the ThoughtSpot cluster

 Enable the hosts to download RHEL packages

-If the cluster is offline, and there is no mirror repository in your organization, please contact ThoughtSpot Support.
+If you cannot access the RHEL repositories, there is no mirror repository in your organization, or you are unable to access Yum, Python, or R repositories, please contact ThoughtSpot Support.

 Official package repositories